96Gabriel/Game_Ratings_DB/README.md

 ## To be Implemented

-* Node.JS for Backedn Routing
+* Node.JS for Backend Routing
 * MySQL Server (since JSON Server has some limitations)
 * A Better Design